pojntfx/networked-linux-memsync/docs/notes.md

 ### Userfaults

-- As we can see, using `userfaultfd` we are able to map almost any object into memory
+- By using `userfaultfd` we are able to map almost any object into memory
 - This approach is very clean and has comparatively little overhead, but also has significant architecture-related problems that limit its uses
 - The first big problem is only being able to catch page faults - that means we can only ever respond the first time a chunk of memory gets accessed, all future requests will return the memory directly from RAM on the destination host
-- This prevents us from using this approach for remote resources that update over
+- This prevents us from using this approach for remote resources that update over time
 - Also prevents us from using it for things that might have concurrent writers/shared resources, since there would be no way of updating the conflicting section
 - Essentially makes this system only usable for a read-only "mount" of a remote resource, not really synchronization
+- Only a viable solution for post-copy migration
-- Also prevents pulling chunks before they are being accessed without layers of indirection
+- Also prevents pulling chunks before they are being accessed without additional layers of indirection
 - The `userfaultfd` API socket is also synchronous, so each chunk needs to be sent one after the other, meaning that it is very vulnerable to long RTT values
 - Also means that the initial latency will be at minimum the RTT to the remote source, and (without caching) so will be each future request
-- The biggest problem however: All of these drawbacks mean that in real-life usecases, the maximum throughput, even if a local process handles page faults on a modern computer, is ~50MB/s
+- The biggest problem however: All of these drawbacks mean that in real-life usecases, the maximum throughput, even if the RTT is 0 and it runs on a modern computer, is only ~500MB/s, and gets drastically worse as RTT increases due to the synchronous reads
+- Problem with such a low throughput is also that the network speed quickly becomes the limit
 - In summary, while this approach is interesting and very idiomatic to Go, for most data, esp. larger datasets and in high-latency scenarios/in WAN, we need a better solution

 ### File-Based Synchronization

 - Similarly to `userfaultfd`, this system also has limitations
 - While `userfaultfd` was only able to catch reads, this system is only able to catch writes to the file
+- Only a viable solution for pre-copy migration
 - Essentially this system is write-only, and it is very inefficient to add hosts to the network later on
 - As a result, if there are many possible destinations to migrate state too, a star-based architecture with a central forwarding hub can be used
 - The static topology of this approach can be used to only ever require hashing on one of the destinations and the source instead of all of them
 - This way, we only need to push the changes to one component (the hub), instead of having to push them to each destination on their own
 - The hub simply forwards the messages to all the other destinations
-- Thanks to this support for a star-based archicture, file-based synchronization might be a good choice for highly throughput-constrained networks
+- Thanks to this support for a star-based archicture, file-based synchronization might be a good choice for highly throughput-constrained networks, where the potentially higher maximum downtime is acceptable

 ### FUSE

+- FUSE can provide both a solution for pre- and post-copy migration
 - FUSE also has downsides
 - It operates in user space, which means that it needs to do context switching, esp. compared to a file system in kernel space
-- Some advanced features aren't available for a FUSE
+- Some advanced file system features aren't available for a FUSE
-- The overhead of FUSE (and implementing a completely custom file system) for synchronizing memory is still significant
+- The overhead of FUSE (and implementing a completely custom file system) for synchronizing memory is significant
-- If possible, the optimal solution would be to not expose a full file system to track changes, but rather a single file
+- The optimal solution would be to not expose a full file system to track changes, but rather a single file
-- As a result of this, the significant implementation overhead of such a file system led to it not being chosen
+- As a result of this, the significant implementation overhead of such a file system led to it not being chosen, since NBD is available as an alternative

 ### NBD